WHAT WE DO

 Academic Discipline Appeal

-If you wish to appeal the decision of the Academic Discipline Hearing, your grounds to appeal are:
+If you are unhappy with the decision of the Academic Discipline Process, you can appeal if there was a:

 - Failure to follow the rules of natural justice – This means you can appeal the decision if you feel your right to a fair and unbiased hearing where you had the opportunity to be heard, was violated.